bassamanator/armbian-orangepi-how-to/README.md

 ## Wireless setup

-I will be doing a headless setup.
+I will be doing a headless setup, so I need the Wifi to connect automatically on boot.
 Armbian lets you `PRESET` certain things, you can find the full list [here](https://github.com/armbian/build/blob/66b0171516297ced0b0fead62c2f2763627176e5/extensions/preset-firstrun.sh).
+I'll be setting up the Wifi, and making other adjustments as well (you don't need to though).

 1. On your microSD card, create a file named `/root/.not_logged_in_yet`.
 2. You **must** adjust the following to your needs: